 In hindsight I was so pleased that the rain forced us to visit the Jersey Museum as it was really interesting reading and learning about the history of Jersey from 250,000 years ago to now (fun fact – it didn’t start off as an island) and I found the ‘Story of Jersey’ 15 minute film really engaging and interesting, this is actually free for everyone too so even if you have limited time or a limited budget I would suggest going to see this film.

 As this was my second time in Jersey I was really pleased that I could put some history behind this small island that I have come to really love.
 I would therefore really recommend visiting the Jersey Museum when you visit Jersey, and even more so on a rainy day.

 The Jersey Maritime Museum is just over the road from the Jersey Museum which is a really interactive museum and it looks good for children!

-After reading this, be sure to check out these posts to help plan your trip to Jersey!
+After reading this, be sure to check out these post to help plan your trip to Jersey!

 2 – Explore The Central Market and Beresford Street Market in St Helier